Sebobo/jquery.smallipop/README.md

 The plugin first checks if the text has been provided in the javascript call.
 If not then the `title` attribute will be used, if the trigger is a link.
-If not the element will be checked if it contains another element with the `smallipopHint` class, and it's html content will be used.
+If not the element will be checked if it contains another element with the `smallipop-hint` class, and it's html content will be used.

 #### Using a different theme: